davideloba/daliMaster/README.md

 ## Next

-See more informations about serial commands [here](/) and [here](daliCommands.h).
+See more informations about serial commands [here](examples/serialControl/README.MD).
 See also the following links to know more about DALI and LW14 commands.

 ## Useful links